kapilraut1/backend-15days/README.md

 I practiced nodejs, express and mongodb.
+I don't like it.